Share

 The Difference Between CapEx and OpEx

-Capital expenditures are long-term investments expected to generate income for an organization over a longer period of time.
 CapEx are recorded on the balance sheet as assets and are depreciated or amortized over their useful life.
-On the other hand, operational expenditures are short-term costs that are necessary for day-to-day business operations.
-OpEx is recorded on the income statement and is deducted from revenue to determine the company’s net income.
+On the other hand, OpEx is recorded on the income statement and is deducted from revenue to determine the company’s net income.
+Let’s dive into examples of OpEx to distinguish these expenses further.

-Examples of OpEx:
+Examples of OpEx

 The following examples of OpEx exhibit short-term costs for day-to-day operations: